FARMERS MARKET NUTRITION PROGRAM

-A seasonal program, the Farmers Market Nutrition Program provides participants in the Special Supplemental Nutrition Program for Women, Infants and Children (WIC) with vouchers that can be used to purchase fresh produce during the summer.
+A seasonal program, the Farmers Market Nutrition Program provides low-income mothers in the Special Supplemental Nutrition Program for Women, Infants and Children (WIC) with vouchers that can be used to purchase fresh produce for themselves and their young children during the summer.

 In Tarrant County, TAFB works closely with the Department of Public Health to coordinate the distribution of vouchers and fresh fruits and vegetables at five local WIC clinics.
 Local farmers from the Downtown Farmers Association travel to the clinics to make the produce easily accessible for eligible participants.

 - To volunteer with the Farmers Market Nutrition Program (available May through September), view events and register at www.tafb.org/volunteer.